 Culver has also reported on China’s alleged human rights abuses and in 2021 he and his team traveled to Xinjiang to investigate the separation of children from their families.
 Culver’s work in China also includes coverage of the controversial 2022 Beijing Winter Olympics, the U.S-China trade war, the NBA controversy, and the 70th anniversary of the founding of the People’s Republic of China, chronicling the military and economic superpower’s rapid rise.

 Prior to joining CNN, Culver was an anchor and reporter for NBC Washington, covering crime, politics and education.
 He also reported on multiple national breaking news events, covering the Parkland Florida school shooting, the Pittsburgh synagogue shooting and various hurricanes that ravaged parts of the US.

-Of Cuban-American descent, Culver has travelled multiple times to Cuba, reporting on the reopening of the U.S. Embassy, Pope Francis' visit and the death of Fidel Castro.
-He also produced a 30-minute Emmy award winning documentary, "Rediscovering Cuba: A Journey Home", which chronicles his mother and grandmother's return to their native Cuba more than 50 years after they fled the island-nation.
+Of Cuban-American descent, Culver has traveled multiple times to Cuba, reporting on the reopening of the U.S. Embassy, Pope Francis’ visit and the death of Fidel Castro.
+He also produced a 30-minute Emmy award winning documentary, “Rediscovering Cuba: A Journey Home”, which chronicles his mother and grandmother’s return to their native Cuba more than 50 years after they fled the island-nation.
 Before NBC Washington, Culver was an anchor and reporter for WAVY-TV in Hampton Roads, Virginia.